Advertiser disclosure

 Mutual funds are investment securities that allow you to invest in a portfolio of stocks and bonds with a single transaction, making them perfect for new investors.

 The trouble is many mutual fund companies require initial minimum investments of between $500 and $3,000.
 If you’re a first-time investor with little money to invest, those minimums can be out of reach.
-But some mutual fund companies will waive the account minimums if you agree to automatic monthly investments of between $50 and $100.
+But some mutual fund companies will waive the account minimums with automatic investments or require no minimum.

 What are the best investment strategies for beginners?